sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

    ```

 ## what is service account?
-A Service Account in Kubernetes is a built-in identity associated with a Pod or a set of Pods.
-It provides an identity for processes running within Pods, enabling them to authenticate and interact with the Kubernetes API server or other resources, like cloud providers or external services, based on the permissions and roles assigned to the Service Account.
-Service Accounts are a crucial part of Kubernetes security and access control, allowing for fine-grained authorization and control over the actions Pods can perform within a cluster.
+In Kubernetes, a Service Account is an identity used by pods and other resources to access the Kubernetes API and perform actions within the cluster.
+It defines the set of permissions and access levels for a particular workload, allowing fine-grained control over what resources and operations a pod can perform, while also providing a way to associate identities with pods for authentication and authorization purposes.
+Service Accounts are crucial for securing and isolating workloads in a Kubernetes cluster.

 ## Diff types of deployment stategy?
 In Kubernetes, there are several deployment strategies to manage how updates and changes to applications are rolled out and scaled.
 Here are some of the common deployment strategies: